Kr1s1m/Prolog-Interpreter/README.md

 Hello!

-This is an university project made in Haskell for course Functional programming.
+This is an university project made in Haskell for Functional programming course.

 #### Supported:
   * Constants*